-Pole centroids are typically accurate within about half a metre (RMSE).
+Pole centroids are typically accurate within about half a meter (RMSE).
 This accuracy is lower than our imagery GSD figures as poles are subject to parallax error, and the head of the pole may obscure the precise location with large cross-arms or protruding lights.

 The most common causes of error are overhanging vegetation and extensive shadowing.
 Given poles are typically not built/removed on a regular basis, we recommend choosing dates where "leaf off" surveys are available, and the sharpest imagery with the best lighting in the area is chosen for export.
-It would even be possible to request multiple dates of results to merge together.
+It would even be possible to request multiple dates of results to merge.